bedroesb/elixir-toolkit-theme-example/README.md

 # ELIXIR Toolkit Theme example

-Example of ELIXIR toolkit theme as a remote jekyll theme
+Example of ELIXIR toolkit theme as a remote jekyll themehvv